Bute House Agreement: Cass Review

 Differing responses to the Cass Review have been cited as a factor in the breakdown of the Bute House Agreement.
 Harvie had said "I've seen far too many criticisms of it to be able to say that [the Cass Review is a valid scientific document]" and that the review had been "politicised and weaponised" against trans people.
 These comments led to tension with and widespread criticism from members of the SNP.
 Yousaf, conversely, largely accepted the review, saying that Scottish health boards and the Scottish government would consider its findings carefully and that medical decisions should be made by medical professionals rather than by politicians.
 Harvie's comments also led to a no-confidence vote in him from Ash Regan MSP.
 However, Yousaf has said that while Harvie's response to the Review did "upset a lot of people" in the SNP, it was "not necessarily" a factor in the ending the Bute House Agreement.

 Discussion at First Minister's Questions

 The topic of the termination of the Bute House Agreement was the key subject at the First Minister's Questions session held that day with Scottish Conservative leader Douglas Ross, Scottish Labour leader Anas Sarwar, Scottish Liberal Democrats leader Alex Cole-Hamilton welcoming the termination but strongly criticising and questioning Yousaf's competence as First Minister.
-Following First Minister's Questions, the Greens co-leaders Patrick Harvie and Lorna Slater held a press conference where in which they stated that the decision from the SNP government to terminate the Bute House Agreement was "an act of political cowardice" and "sold out for future generations" before accusing the SNP leadership of appeasing the right-wing section of the party.
+Following First Minister's Questions, the Greens co-leaders Patrick Harvie and Lorna Slater held a press conference in which they stated that the decision from the SNP government to terminate the Bute House Agreement was "an act of political cowardice" and "sold out for future generations" before accusing the SNP leadership of appeasing the right-wing section of the party.